SheffieldML/deepGP/deepGP/matlab/README.txt

 ___________________________________________________________________________

-This is the implementation of a hierarchical variatioanl GPLVM, where instead of the standard one latent space, there's a hierarchy of those.
+This is the implementation of a hierarchical variatioanl GPLVM, where instead of the standard single latent space, there's a hierarchy of those.
 As a sub-case, there is another difference from the standard model: instead of considering one observation space Y, we can choose to consider more.
 If we choose different subsets or modalities, [Y1, Y2],